-1) Reusers modified the license terms.
+Reusers modified the license terms.
 Some developers reused the code from other projects but made some modifications to the license terms.
 In this case, if it is not with the permission from the original author, these modifications are unsafe.

-There are two files, both named F, in project M and N. These files are originally from project O, and M is a fork of the this project.
-The license of this file in O is MIT, while the one in N was changed to GPL-2.0+ with link exception.
+There is a file named MNP.java in both kawa-fork13 and classpath14.
+This file is originally from Kawa, and kawa-fork is a fork of the this project.
+The license of this file in Kawa is MIT, while the one in classpath was changed to GPL-2.0+ with link exception.